LDexter/DavinCC/README.md

   - which are all of size medium (`-smd`).

 The above example requires [DALL-CC](https://github.com/LDexter/DALL-CC) to be installed on root, alongside DavinCC.

+### Current Prompt Commands

+- `[IMG]`, to generate an image with [DALL-CC](https://github.com/LDexter/DALL-CC) using DavinCC's reply.
+  - Note: all image links will be written to `/DALL-CC/data/out.txt`.
+  - Number arg: `-n1`, to specify the number of gens on the same reply (1-10).
+  - Size arg: `-smd`, for image size (sm: small, md: medium, lg: large).
+- `[VAR]`, to reassign a variable that the AI is aware of (must start as x=1 or x=thing, etc).
+  - Note: always blocks prompt from AI processing and modifies the chat log instead.
+  - Name arg: `-nfoo`, when idetifying the variable name (mandatory as 1st arg).
+  - Value arg: `-v42`, when assigning the value (mandatory as 2nd arg).

 ## Using `dalib`